-2925 encompassing but a focused subset that captures the aspects necessary to describe

-2926 governance for SOA.
-It does not imply that practical application of governance is a

-- 2928 parallel chains of governance that deal with different aspects or focus on different goals. - This is discussed further in section 5.1.2.5.
-The defined models are simultaneously - 2930 applicable to each of the overlapping instances. - 2931 A given enterprise may already have portions of these models in place.
-To a large - 2932 extent, the models shown here are not specific to SOA; discussions on direct - 2933 applicability begin in section 5.1.3.
+The following is a generic model of governance represented by segmented models that begin with motivation and proceed through measuring compliance.
+It is not all-encompassing but a focused subset that captures the aspects necessary to describe governance for SOA.
+It does not imply that practical application of governance is a single, isolated instance of these models; in reality, there may be hierarchical and parallel chains of governance that deal with different aspects or focus on different goals.
+This is discussed further in section 5.1.2.5.
+The defined models are simultaneously applicable to each of the overlapping instances.

+A given enterprise may already have portions of these models in place.
+To a large extent, the models shown here are not specific to SOA; discussions on direct applicability begin in section 5.1.3.

-2934 5.1.2.1 Motivating Governance
+2526 5.1.2.1 Motivating Governance

-Figure 37 Motivating governance model
+2528 Figure 36 Motivating governance model